An appraisal is estimation allowing the appraiser to come to an opinion of value.

-The Sales Comparison Approach is commonly the most definitive and best indicator of cost for a home.
+Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a residential property.

-There are a lot of reasons to order an appraisal from A. M. Appraisals with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to obtain an appraisal from A. M. Appraisals with the most common reason being real estate and mortgage transactions.

 If you would like to lower your property tax burden.